-1. Define and refine your book of business
+1. Define and refine your book of business and sales pipeline

 Market research is vital before jumping into prospecting, whether you are a sales rep, manager or working in a market intelligence role.
 Established businesses with extensive prospect and customer data in their Salesforce CRM have a distinct advantage over startups, though third-party data services can help level the playing field.
 Your ability to navigate through account, contact, and opportunity histories while onboarding will be critical to your success.
 Take advantage of any opportunity to accelerate ramp-up time with your company’s CRM.

-2. Prospecting and outreach
+2. Prospecting and communications

-Position the discovery call as a means of learning about their business and as an opportunity for your prospect to learn from your company’s experiences and interactions with their industry peers.
-Having that kind of intellectual capital (without revealing any competitive secrets) should be compelling enough to get on their calendar.
+Position the discovery call as a means of learning about their business and an opportunity for your prospect to learn from your company’s experiences and interactions with their industry peers.
+That kind of intellectual capital (without revealing any competitive secrets) should be compelling enough to get on their calendar.
 If you can schedule discovery and presentation conversations on a prospecting call, pat yourself on the back.

 3. Discovery conversations and meetings

-Ideally, you’ll want to learn what they stand to gain with your products and what they stand to lose if they do nothing.
+Ideally, you’ll want to learn what they gain with your products and what they stand to lose if they do nothing.
 This helps shape your future conversations.
 Curiosity is a good trait for salespeople to build relationships, unearth root causes, and build rapport.

 It’s ideal to separate a sales presentation or demonstration until you can tailor them based on your discovery call.
-You might even find a prospect’s needs don’t align with what you have to offer and wish each other well instead of wasting each other’s time.
-Even better, prospects appreciate this tactic and are more likely to come back if the fit is better at a later time.
+You might even find a prospect’s needs don’t align with your product and wish each other well instead of wasting time.
+Even better, prospects appreciate this tactic and are more likely to come back if the fit is better later.

 4. The sales presentation/demonstration